mxmnci/cenvalley-client/README.md

 <a name="backend" />

 ## Backend Technologies
 While most of my backend experience is with Express, I decided to use this project as an opportunity to learn the new Fastify framework.
-I created two endpoints that send emails to **Central Valley Engineering & Asphalt, Inc.** whenever a user submits the contact form or the request a bid form.
+I created two API endpoints that send emails to **Central Valley Engineering & Asphalt, Inc.** whenever a user submits the contact form or the request a bid form.
 - Fastify
 - Nodemailer